 - High-grade PIN: the patterns of cells look more abnormal and begin to appear in the prostates of some men as early as their 20s.
 Almost half of all men have PIN by the time they reach 50.
 Many men begin to develop low-grade PIN at an early age but do not necessarily develop prostate cancer.
 The importance of low-grade PIN in relation to prostate cancer is still unclear.
 If a finding of low-grade PIN is reported on a prostate biopsy, the follow-up for patients is usually the same as if nothing abnormal was seen.

-If high-grade PIN has been found on your prostate biopsy, there is about a 20% to 30% chance that you also have cancer in another area of your prostate.
+If high-grade PIN has been found on your prostate biopsy, there is about a 20 to 30 percent chance that you also have cancer in another area of your prostate.
 This is why doctors often watch men with high-grade PIN carefully and may advise them to have a repeat prostate biopsy, especially if the original biopsy did not take samples from all parts of the prostate.